Velvet-Programing-Laguage/Velvet-Programing-Laguage/README.md

 Velvet is a modern, minimalist programming language designed to combine the simplicity of shell scripting with the clarity and structure of Rust.
 It features a domain-specific language (DSL) for creating graphical user interfaces (GUIs) using HTML/CSS, a robust command-line interface (CLI) inspired by npm, and a high-performance core written in Rust.
 Velvet aims to provide an intuitive development experience for creating both console-based and GUI applications with minimal boilerplate code.

 Velvet is open-source, cross-platform, and built with a focus on developer productivity.
-It supports dynamic typing, a clean syntax, and an integrated development workflow with commands like `vel init`, `vel install`, `vel start`, and `vel debug`.
+It supports dynamic typing, a clean syntax, and an integrated development workflow with commands like `vel init`, `vel install`, `vel start`, `vel build`, `vel build -> release (package name)`, and `vel debug`.

 ---